section-engineering-education/engineering-education/articles/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/index.md

 - Android Studio.

 > For this tutorial, we shall use real Android devices for testing.
 However, you can use an emulator by mocking location data.
 You can read more [here](https://medium.com/@msaudi/android-test-location-services-and-gps-with-fake-gps-data-mock-locations-in-emulators-or-real-df211de4d891)

-### Step 1 - Create a New Project
+### Step 1 - Create a new project
 Create a new project on Android Studio.
-On the select `Project template` page, choose the `Google Maps Activity` template
+On the select `Project template` page, choose the `Google Maps Activity` template.

 ![project template](/engineering-education/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/project-template.png)